csierr/csierr.github.io/README.md

 # csierr.github.io

-Hi! 👋 This repository contains the source code for my personal academic website, built with the [AcademicPages](https://github.com/academicpages/academicpages.github.io) template — a flexible Jekyll-based theme designed for researchers, students, and professionals.
+Hi! 👋 This repository contains the source code for my personal academic website (actively in development), built with the [AcademicPages](https://github.com/academicpages/academicpages.github.io) template — a flexible Jekyll-based theme designed for researchers, students, and professionals.

 ### 🌟 About this site